 - 1. In-class presentations (Three in first term and one in second term): fall dates provided in schedule - 2.
-Ethics protocol: Friday November 2, 2018 - 3.
-First draft of Methods and feedback form: Friday January 25, 2019 - 4.
-First draft of Introduction: Friday March 29, 2019 - 5.
+Ethics protocol: Friday November 1, 2019 - 3.
+First draft of Methods and feedback form: Friday January 24, 2020 - 4.
+First draft of Introduction: Friday March 28, 2020 - 5.
 Thesis submission: TBA (2 hard copies to Coordinator; 1 copy to Supervisor) - 6.
 Practice Day for UTM Department of Psychology Thesis Day: TBA (attendance is mandatory) - 7.
 UTM Psychology Department Thesis Day: TBA.
-(Around first week in May, 2014)
+(Around first week in May, 2020)

-In the second term, we will have one informal meeting at the end of January to discuss progress (and possible delays) in your thesis projects.
+In the second term, we will have one informal meeting at the end of January to discuss progress (and possible delays) in your thesis projects, and to talk about writing an APA-style research article.
 Then we will not meet again until the end of the term.
 At that time, all students will give a brief (10 minute) practice presentation of their talk for Thesis Day.